titigmr/external-dns-midaas-webhook/README.md

 ExternalDNS is a Kubernetes add-on for automatically managing Domain Name System (DNS) records on Kubernetes objects (ingress, crd, services) by using different DNS providers (aws, ovh, webhook...).

 This repository use the [webhook provider](https://github.com/kubernetes-sigs/external-dns/blob/master/docs/tutorials/webhook-provider.md).
-This webhook is a sidecar running in the same pod as external-dns, which manage MiDaas dns records .
+This webhook is a sidecar running in the same pod as external-dns, which manage MiDaas dns records.

 To use ExternalDNS with MiDaas, you need to inject TSIG on each zone you want to manage.